Panama: Foreign relations

 The United States cooperates with the Panamanian government in promoting economic, political, security, and social development through US and international agencies.
 Cultural ties between the two countries are strong, and many Panamanians go to the United States for higher education and advanced training.

+Panama is the 96th most peaceful country in the world, according to the 2024 Global Peace Index.

 Military

 Shortly after its independence from Colombia in 1903, Panama abolished its army.
 It maintained police operations throughout the nation.
-During the 1940s, the Chief of Police of Panama City, Jose Remon, exercised pronounced political power in Panama.
+During the 1940s, the Chief of Police of Panama City, José Remón, exercised pronounced political power in Panama.
 He removed and appointed several presidents.
 In 1952 he ran for president.
 The campaign was marred by police brutality and persecution of the opposition.
-As a result questioned by independent observers, Remon was declared the president.
-Less than three years later Remon was assassinated.
+In an election questioned by independent observers, Remón was declared the president.
+Less than three years later Remón was assassinated.
 He was the only president to be assassinated in Panamanian history.
 Today the Panamanian Public Forces are the national security forces of Panama.
 Panama is the second country in Latin America (the other being Costa Rica) to permanently abolish its standing army.
 Panama maintains armed police and security forces, and small air and maritime forces.
 They are tasked with law enforcement and can perform limited military actions.

 In 2017, Panama signed the UN treaty on the Prohibition of Nuclear Weapons.